magentabusiness/magentabusiness.github.io/docs/samples/raspberry/gpio-android-things.md

 ## Data visualization

-In order to simplify this guide, we have included "Raspberry PI GPIO Demo Dashboard" to the [demo data](/docs/samples/demo-account/#dashboards) that is available in each ThingsBoard installation.
+In order to simplify this guide, we have included "Raspberry PI GPIO Demo Dashboard" to the [demo data](/docs/samples/demo-account/#dashboards) that is available in each IoT Hub installation.
 Of course, you can modify this dashboard: tune, add, delete widgets, etc.
 You can access this dashboard by logging in as a tenant administrator.